 Who does SRM serve?

 SRM serves both VA and community providers working with Veterans who are at risk for suicide.
-Please note that SRM is not a service for Veterans.
-Instead, it is a resource for healthcare providers.
+Please note that SRM does not provide direct care or support to Veterans.
+Instead, it is a resource for providers.

 Is SRM confidential?